This article describes how developers can set up an automatic export of event data from mtribes to their Snowflake Data Cloud account.

 What is the Snowflake plugin?

-The Snowflake plugin is an automatic hourly export of event data from mtribes to your Snowflake Data Cloud account.
+The Snowflake plugin is an automatic hourly export of Tribe and event data from mtribes to your Snowflake Data Cloud account.

-This plugin allows you to consolidate this important behavioral data with your other data in Snowflake, helping you to gain a fuller picture of your audience.
+This plugin allows you to consolidate this important behavioral and segmentation data with your other data in Snowflake, helping you to gain a fuller picture of your audience.